AndrewBroz/mermaid-layout-circular/README.md

 ![A four-node cycle drawn in mermaid's sketchy hand-drawn style](docs/media/hand-drawn.png)

-A cycle with side branches keeps its ring: the cycle stays on the circle and everything else hangs off it radially, the way textbook figures would draw the Krebs cycle, for example:
+A cycle with side branches.
+The cycle stays on the circle.
+Branches hang off radially:

 ```
 ---